Establishing CP Violation in $b$-Baryon Decays

-compatible with null asymmetries within precision of $1\%$.
-That is, The CPV in $\Lambda_b$ baryon decays is much lower than in similar {\it B} meson decays, although both are induced by the $b\to u\bar{u}q$ transition, $q=d,s$.
-The discrepancy remains a puzzle in heavy flavor physics.
-It seems that the dynamics in baryon and meson processes differs significantly, but there is a lack of convincing explanations for this distinction.
-As a consequence, CPV in other baryon decay modes cannot be predicted accurately either.
+are compatible with null asymmetries within the precision of $1\%$.
+That is, CPVs in $\Lambda_b$ baryon decays are much lower than those in similar {\it B} meson decays, although both occur through the $b\to u\bar{u}q$ transitions, $q=d,s$.
+Why baryon CPVs are so small and have not been established two decades after the observation of meson CPVs remains a puzzle in particle physics.

-A $\Lambda_b$ baryon decay is a multi-scale process, and involves more diagrams owing to an additional spectator quark compared to a $B$ meson decay.
-This results in lots of $W$-exchange topological diagrams and abundant sources of strong phases required for direct CPV.
-A precise evaluation of the strong phases in these topological diagrams poses a challenge in theory.
+The dynamics in baryon and meson processes differ dramatically.
+The half-integer spin of baryons induces at least two partial-wave amplitudes, such as $S$- and $P$-wave amplitudes in $\Lambda_b\to p\pi^-$, $pK^-$, while there is only one partial-wave amplitude in $B$ meson decays into two pseudoscalars.
+The analysis of the former is more intricate because of additional quarks involved in baryon modes, and at least two hard gluons to share momentum transfer, which may enhance higher-power contributions and modify the behavior of power expansions \cite{Wang:2011uv,Han:2022srw}.
+There also exist more topological diagrams, including color-commensurate $W$-emission and $W$-exchange diagrams, which provide abundant sources of strong phases required for direct CPVs.
+A precise evaluation of strong phases in these topological diagrams poses a theoretical challenge.
+If the dynamical origin disparate from meson decays is not understood, CPVs in baryon processes cannot be predicted accurately.

+We will demonstrate in a full QCD calculation that CPVs in partial waves of bottom baryon decays can be as large as those in $B$ meson decays actually, greater than $10\%$, but the destruction between partial waves (the suppression by the small $P$-wave weight) turns in a small net CPV for the $\Lambda_b\to p\pi^-$ ( $\Lambda_b\to pK^-$) decay.
+We further analyze the $\Lambda_b\to p\rho^-, pK^{\ast -}, pa_1^-(1260)$ and $pK_1^-(1270)$ modes, whose partial-wave CPVs, overall speaking, also reach 10$\%$, but cancel each other, giving rise to small total direct CPVs.
+Our study manifests the different dynamics responsible for CPVs in bottom baryon and meson decays and suggests to detect the former through partial-wave-related CPV observables.
+In particular, the magnitudes of CPVs via the up-down asymmetries in the angular distributions of the $\Lambda_b\to pa_1(1260)$, $pK_1(1270)$ decay products are higher than $20\%$, granting a great chance to establish baryon CPVs.